 He was a member of the Continental Congress from 1775 to 1780, serving as its president from 1775 until 1777.
 It was in this capacity that he signed the Declaration of Independence.
 He had hoped to be named commander of the Continental army, but George Washington (1732-1799) was named instead.

 In 1780, Hancock helped draft the constitution for the state of Massachusetts and was elected its governor that same year.
 He served in Congress under the Articles of Confederation in 1785-1786 before returning to serve Massachusetts as governor in 1787.
 In 1788, when Massachusetts was voting on ratifying the Constitution, he argued in favor of it, and for the addition of a Bill of Rights; the state ratified the Constitution by a close margin.
 Hancock held the office for the rest of his life, dying during his ninth term as governor, in 1793.

 The city bought this land between Bedford Avenue, Hancock Street, and Jefferson Avenue in 1947 to provide recreation space for the new P.S.
 3. It was not until the old P.S.
 3 on the adjacent site was demolished, however, that the current playground could be constructed.
 It was opened in 1962, named simply P.S.
 3 Playground.

-Commissioner Stern renamed the park Jefferson Playground in 1987, to match P.S.
+NYC Parks Commissioner Henry J. Stern renamed the park Jefferson Playground in 1987, to match P.S.
 3’s formal name.
-The commissioner changed its name again in 1999, to John Hancock Playground.
-The park does sit on Hancock Street, but the main motivation for this last name change is the dearth of places named for Hancock, especially when compared with those named for Thomas Jefferson (1743-1826).
-The new name retains the same “Founding Fathers” patriotic theme of the park, with its big eagles, stars and stripes, and use of red, white and blue.
+The commissioner changed the name again in 1999, to John Hancock Playground.
+The park sits on Hancock Street, but the main motivation for this last name change is the dearth of places named for Hancock in comparison with those named for Thomas Jefferson (1743-1826).
+The new name echoes the patriotic theme of the park, with its big eagles, stars and stripes, and use of red, white and blue.